 From broadband to infrastructure projects, legislative forums, and citizen-led legislative day events in Madison, St. Croix EDC is an effective advocate on behalf of business and industry in the St. Croix Valley.
+Advocacy is in important element in making that happen.

 New River Crossing